 - Lie on your back with your arms at your sides and your legs stretched out straight.

-- Draw a circle in the air with your lifted leg, keeping your lower back pressed into the mat.
+- Draw a controlled circle in the air with your lifted leg, keeping your lower back pressed into the mat.

-- Reverse the circle direction after 5 repetitions.
+- Reverse the direction after 5 repetitions.

 - Repeat on the other leg.